matejkosiarcik/azlint/README.md

 ## License

-This project is licensed under the MIT License, see [LICENSE.txt](LICENSE.txt) for full license details.
+This project is licensed under the LGPLv3 License, see [LICENSE.txt](LICENSE.txt) for full license details.

 ## Alternatives